Secure Sophos Firewall Logs for Support and Analysis

 For this guide, you need:

-- Administrative access to Sophos Firewall
+- Administrative access to the Sophos Firewall

 - Access to the Advanced Shell